 Treatment for Yeast Diaper Rash

 Time to get rid of Yeast Diaper Rash!
 You know the tools you need, so here’s what you’re going to do.
+This method works for both a baby and toddler yeast infection.

 Every Diaper Change: Apply Monistat 7 after EVERY diaper change.
 You want to cover the area completely, so use it liberally.
 You should see results in less than 24 hours, and it should be almost completely gone within 72 hours.